wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-manage-calls-using-auto-attendants/includes/4-configure-use-auto-attendants.md

 The following steps show how to implement extension dialing:

 1. Open the Teams Admin Center, expand **Voice** and go to **Dial Plans**.
-1. Select the **Global Dial Plan** or your custom dial plan, or create a new one to assign to users.
+1. Select the **Global Dial Plan** or your custom dial plan or create a new one to assign to users.

     :::image type="content" source="../media/6-dialling-plan.png" alt-text="Create Dialing Plan":::